cleanflight/cleanflight/docs/Sonar.md

 A sonar sensor can be used to measure altitude for use with BARO and SONAR altitude hold modes.

-The sonar sensor is used instead of the pressure sensor (barometer) at low altitudes.
+The sonar sensor is used instead of the pressure sensor (barometer) at low altitudes (less than about 3.5 meters above the ground).
-The sonar sensor is only used when the aircraft inclination angle (attitude) is small.
+The sonar sensor is only used when the aircraft inclination angle (attitude) is small (less than 22.5 degrees).

 ## Hardware